sbstn-gbl/dl-lecture/README.md

-# GitHub Repository for Deep Learning Lecture
+# GitHub Repository for Neural Network Lecture

+This repository contains the code for my neural learning/PyTorch lecture.
+See the [lecture notebooks](#lecture-notebooks) and [slides](./docs/slides.pdf) for the lecture content.

 ## README content